arjan-bosse/Sudoku/README.md

 xy=xy-wing
 g=guess

-At the point of 'guessing' the C# solver comes in with has a limited version of solving chains.
+At the point of 'guessing' the C# solver comes with a limited version of solving chains.
 This is still work in progress.